Liaison (French): Realization of liaison

 Silent final consonants may be pronounced, in some syntactic contexts, when the following word begins with a vowel or non-aspirated h.
-It is important to note that many words with silent final consonants have utterly lost them, e.g. neither the 'n' in million nor the 't' in art are ever pronounced.
+It is important to note that many words with silent final consonants have utterly lost them, e.g. neither the 'n' in million nor the 't' in art is ever pronounced.
 A liaison should not be made just because a word ends in a silent consonant and the next one starts with a vowel.

 The following list describes liaison from an orthographic point of view.
 Since the latent sound is an ancient one, spellings that are based on the etymology of the word may use a different consonant.
 Liaison consonants are pronounced as follows (the transcription uses IPA; in IPA, liaison is indicated by placing an undertie [‿] between the consonant and the vowel):

 There is also a type of liaison where an adjective changes its form before a vowel-initial noun: adjectives ending on -ain, -ein, -en, -in or -on denasalize their vowels.
 The word bon is /bɔ̃/ but bon ami is /bɔ.n‿a.mi/.
 Similarly, certain ami /sɛʁ.tɛ.n‿a.mi/, divin enfant /di.vi.n‿ɑ̃.fɑ̃/ and Moyen Âge /mwa.jɛ.n‿ɑʒ/.
 This makes the adjectives sound like their feminine forms, so bon ami is pronounced the same as bonne amie.
 In some cases, this alternation is reflected in the orthography: un beau cygne but un bel oiseau (both masculine singular).

 As indicated in the phonetic representations above, liaison consonants are typically realized with enchainement – that is, the originally word-final consonant is pronounced as the onset of the following syllable.
-Enchainement is also observed for stable word-final consonants when followed by a vowel-initial word in connected speech, as in cher ami [ʃɛ.ʁa.mi] ("dear friend").
+Enchainement is also observed for pronounced (in contrast to the silent ones of this section) word-final consonants when followed by a vowel-initial word in connected speech, as in cher ami [ʃɛ.ʁa.mi] ("dear friend").
 In both cases, enchainement can be seen as a strategy for avoiding syllables without onsets in French.